LeProxy8000/Fortnite-Internal-Lite/README.md

-This source was leaked due to many people selling it and saying its their private p2c.
+This source was leaked due to many people selling it and saying it was their private P2C.
-The soucre was owned by leproxy and me (visual) please stay away from anyone selling this as its pasted from us
+The soucre was developed by LeProxy and owned/made for Viusal's P2C (Ecstasy) please stay away from anyone selling this source